Skip to content

 Electric steam cracking enabled by RotoDynamic Reactor

-That means global CO2 emission reduction potential of 300 million tons annually.
+This translates into global CO2 emission reduction potential of 300 million tons annually.

 Comparison